 Step 4: Make the Conversion Happen

-Contact your brokerage or hop online to transfer funds from your Traditional IRA to your Roth IRA.
+Contact your brokerage or hop online to transfer funds from your Traditional IRA to the Roth.
 Don’t let them withhold taxes during the transfer—it maximizes what you convert!

 Step 5: Keep Track of Everything